Đông Sơn culture: Identity

 The Dongsonians spoke either Austroasiatic or Northern Tai languages; or were Austroasiatic-speakers with significant contact and admixture with Tai-speakers.

 Archaeogenetics have demonstrated that before the Đông Sơn period, the Red River Delta's inhabitants were predominantly Austroasiatic.
 Genetic data from Vietnam's Phùng Nguyên culture's Mán Bạc burial site demonstrated close proximity to modern Austroasiatic speakers such as the Khmer and Mlabri; meanwhile, "mixed genetics" from Đông Sơn culture's Núi Nấp site showed affinity to "Dai from China, Tai-Kadai speakers from Thailand, and Austroasiatic speakers from Vietnam, including the Kinh".
-According to another study, Núi Nấp populations have affinities with the Dushan and Baojianshan and that they can be modeled as a mixture of Dushan-related (~65%) and northern East Asian-related (~35%) ancestry.
+One study argues that Núi Nấp populations also have affinities with the Dushan and Baojianshan samples in Guangxi and that they can be modeled as a mixture of Dushan-related (~65%) and northern East Asian-related (~35%) ancestry.
 A 2010 craniometric study argued that the cranial features, including narrow and long faces, relatively flat glabellas and nasal roots, and round orbits, are due to shared genetic ancestry with their neighbors in the northern peripheral areas of Vietnam, including southern China.
+A number of Đông Sơn drums, including the Ngoc Lu drum, depict musician figures playing what appears to be the khene, an instrument closely associated with Lao speakers.

 Ferlus (2009) showed that the inventions of pestle, oar, and a pan to cook sticky rice, which is the main characteristic of the Đông Sơn culture, correspond to the creation of new lexicons for these inventions in Northern Vietic (Việt–Mường) and Central Vietic (Cuoi-Toum).
 The new vocabularies to denote these inventions were proven to be derivatives from original verbs rather than borrowed lexical items.
 The current distribution of Northern Vietic also correspond to the area of Đông Sơn culture.
 Thus, Ferlus conclude that the Dongsonian culture was of Vietic origin and they were the direct ancestors of modern Vietnamese people.

+Some historians such as Keith W. Taylor, Nguyen Phuong, and John D. Phan believe there is no actual evidence that the Đông Sơn culture or figures were Vietnamese people or ancestors of the Vietnamese.
+Phan notes that artifacts consistent with the Đông Sơn culture could be found in places such as Malaysia and Fujian, China, and probably represents several distinct ethnolinguistic groups who traded with each other.
+Some studies show the highest affinities between modern Vietnamese populations and Hon Hai Co Tien and Kinabatagan populations, except for Vietnamese Austronesian populations.
+However, Hoabinhian affinities are not found in Kinabatagan populations compared to Hon Hai Co Tien populations.